David Williams (Australian soccer): Haladás

 On 25 January 2016, Williams signed with Hungarian club Haladás in hopes of rejuvenating his hopes of playing for Australia.
 In June 2018, Williams left Haladás.

 A-League return

 Wellington Phoenix

 On 23 July 2018, it was announced that Williams had signed a one-year deal with Wellington Phoenix to return to the A-league.

 On 10 June 2019 it was announced that Williams would be leaving the Wellington Phoenix.

 Indian Super League

 ATK

 On 28 June 2019, Indian Super League club ATK signed him from A-league club Wellington Phoenix on a one-year contract.
 Williams scored his first goal for the club in their 5–0 routing of Hyderabad FC.
 He ended the season with 7 goals and 5 assists and the Indian Super League title.

-ATK Mohun Bagan
+Mohun Bagan

-On 8 September 2020, ATK Mohun Bagan confirmed the signing of David Williams on a one-year contract.
+On 8 September 2020, Mohun Bagan confirmed the signing of David Williams on a one-year contract.
 On 21 December 2020, he scored the first goal for the club in a 1-0 win over Bengaluru FC.